yannickkirschen/extension/README.md

 *Extension* is a collection of useful functions for the Python programming language.
 It is available to everyone under the [MIT License](https://github.com/yannickkirschen/extension/blob/master/LICENSE).

-If you need help, please refer to the [wiki](https://github.com/yannickkirschen/extension/wiki).

 ## Installation

 ```bash